Joseph Nguyen headshot

 Biography

-Joseph Nguyen, S.J. is an assistant professor of systematic theology and Christian spirituality.
+Joseph Nguyen, S.J. is an associate professor of systematic theology and Christian spirituality in the Department of Theology and Religious Studies.
 He is a Jesuit priest of the U.S. West Province of the Society of Jesus.
-Prior to joining the faculty at the University of San Francisco in 2020, he taught courses in Catholic Christian foundations, Christian spirituality, and Ignatian spirituality at Gonzaga University.
-His research focuses on Christian spirituality with an emphasis on Ignatian spirituality.
+Professor Nguyen teaches courses in Catholic Christian theology, including: Catholic Thought, Christology, Mystery of God and the Human Person, Ignatian spirituality, and Christian-Zen spirituality.
+His research focuses on Christian spirituality with an emphasis on Ignatian spirituality, and Buddhist-Christian dialogue.

 Professor Nguyen received a doctorate in sacred theology from the Jesuit School of Theology at Santa Clara University in 2015; his dissertation focused on the theology of divine union in Maximus the Confessor and Ignatius of Loyola.